xster/flutter-wiki/Add-Flutter-to-existing-apps.md

 $ flutter create -t module my_flutter
 ```
 This creates a `some/path/my_flutter/` Flutter module project with some Dart code
-to get you started and an `.android/` subfolder that wraps up the module project in
+to get you started and a `.android/` subfolder that wraps up the module project in
 an Android library.

 ### Make the host app depend on the Flutter module